catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Training
 ========

-Catalyst provides training on how to use the Sky TV cloud in Auckland, Wellington and Christchurch.
+Catalyst provides training on how to use the Catalyst cloud in Auckland, Wellington and Christchurch.
 Upcoming training sessions can be found at https://catalyst.net.nz/training/upcoming-training.